-ERαß CALUX (agonistic/antagonistic) (Catalogue Nr.
-005)
+ERαß CALUX (agonistic/antagonistic) (Catalogue No. 005)

-The ER α Responsive (ER) CALUX[®] comprise a human cell lines (T47D), incorporating the firefly luciferase gene coupled to Estrogen Responsive Elements (EREs) as a reporter gene for the presence of estrogens and/or estrogen-like compounds.
+The ER α Responsive (ER) CALUX® comprise a human cell lines (T47D), incorporating the firefly luciferase gene coupled to Estrogen Responsive Elements (EREs) as a reporter gene for the presence of estrogens and/or estrogen-like compounds.
 Following binding of estrogens or estrogen-like compounds to the cytosolic estrogen receptor, the ligand-receptor complex binds the ERE.
 Cells that are exposed to estrogens and/or estrogen-like compounds not only express proteins that are under normal circumstances associated to ERE, but also luciferase.
 By addition of the appropriate substrate for luciferase, light is emitted.
 The amount of light produced is proportional to the amount of ligand-specific receptor binding, which is benchmarked against the relevant reference compounds 17 β -estradiol.
 ER α CALUX bioassays report total 17 β -estradiol equivalents for environmental matrices.

-- Endpoint (unit): pg 17β-estradiol equivalents/g sample processed - Test duration: 24h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): Dutch Rijkswaterstaat RIKZ-Specie-08 guideline; Australian Water Commission; Ongoing evaluations at the ISO-TC 147 standardisation group led by BFG-Germany; EPA California - Positive control used: 17β-estradiol - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human breast cancer cell line T47D - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
+- Endpoint (unit): pg 17β-estradiol equivalents/g sample processed. - Test duration: 24h. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): Dutch Rijkswaterstaat RIKZ-Specie-08 guideline; ISO 19040-3. - Positive control used: 17β-estradiol. - Matrices (sediment, water, tissue etc.) that can be investigated: Any type of sample. - Tissue/cells examined: Human breast cancer cell line T47D. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
 The bioassays' LOQ is 35 pg 17β-estradiol equivalents per amount of material processed.
-For example, 5 grams of dried soil/sediment or 1 liter of water is processed resulting in a LOQ of 7 pg 17β-estradiol equivalents per gram of soil/sediment or 35 pg 17β-estradiol equivalents per liter of water respectively.
+For example, 5 grams of dried soil/sediment or 1 liter of water is processed resulting in a LOQ of 7 pg 17β-estradiol equivalents per gram of soil/sediment or 35 pg 17β-estradiol equivalents per liter of water, respectively. - Current use on MS level (regular monitoring as well as other purposes): Rhine/Meuse/Schelde-monitoring (RWS-RIKZ, the Netherlands), National Water Report Waterlines 48 report (Australia), Oekotoxzentrum-EAWAG (Switzerland). - Assessment criteria: Dutch Rijkswaterstaat RIKZ-Specie-08 guideline. - Specificity: Binding to the Estrogen receptor (alpha and beta for original ER CALUX and only alpha for ERalpha CALUX).

-- Current use on MS level (regular monitoring as well as other purposes): Rhine/Meuse/Schelde-monitoring (RWS-RIKZ, the Netherlands), National Water Report - Waterlines 48 report (Australia), Oekotoxzentrum-EAWAG (Switzerland) - Assessment criteria: Dutch Rijkswaterstaat RIKZ-Specie-08 guideline - Specificity: Binding to the Estrogen receptor (alpha and beta for original ER CALUX and only alpha for ERalpha CALUX) - Sensitivity (LOD/Q): Original ER CALUX: 0.1 ng EEQ/I water - Variability (e.g. CV for single substance tests) if known: <20% - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training - Costs: Low (about 130 240 Euro on commercial basis4).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial ISO 17025 accredited performers available - Water framework Directives (WFD) relevance: EE2 and E2 suggested to be included in 2008/105/EC - Publications: please see for more info at www.bds.nl under literature
+- Sensitivity (LOD/Q): Original ER CALUX: 0.1 ng EEQ/l water. - Variability (e.g. CV for single substance tests) if known: <20%. - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training. - Costs: Costs are generally depending on matrix studied. - Commercial availability: BDS. - Water framework Directives (WFD) relevance: E1, EE2 and E2 suggested to be included in 2008/105/EC (watchlist already). - Publications: please see for more info at www.bds.nl under literature.